 Read the hands-on review: Netatmo Wireless Weather Station

-As smart thermostats go, the new Lyric T6R is a compelling option.
-It's easy to use, Apple HomeKit enables and has location-based services for multiple members of the family.
-Geofencing lets you define a perimeter for your home, and any time one of the users enters that zone, the thermostat treats your heating like you're at home and kicks back on.
+As smart thermostats go, the new Lyric T6R from Honeywell is a compelling option.
+It's easy to use, Apple HomeKit or Amazon Alexa enabled and boasts location-based services for multiple members of the family.
+Geofencing lets you define a perimeter for your home so any time one of the users enters that zone, the thermostat tells your heating you're home and kicks in.

 Read the full review: Honeywell Lyric T6R review

 Hive Active Heating and Hot Water